Table Of Contents

 Skies are clear most days, leaving room for a big warm sun that instantly makes it feel 5°C warmer than the current temperature.
 The air is also cool, so breezes are refreshing and welcome.

 It’s a layers time of year for sure, but a safe rule of thumb is if you are in the sun, it’s short sleeves and sunglasses.
 And, if you are in the shade you will probably want an extra layer or jacket.

 Late September, October, November, and even through mid-late December can be a real treat to ride in.
 Especially because of the ever moving fall foliage down the mountains into the valleys.

 Winter in Japan 冬 – Sun, Snow, and Wind

 Winters in Japan are very depended on where you are.
 The east side of Japan (Kanto & Kita-Kanto) has its sunniest season, while the westside of Honshu is getting pummeled with snow and is starved for sunlight.

-In general you can expect eastern Japan to have cold to frigid evenings with cool to even warm days.
+In general, you can expect eastern Japan to have cold to frigid evenings with cool to even warm days.
 Big warm sunny skies and a decent cold wind blowing are the key features.
-A few layers to block the wind and you will often find yourself unzipping on the way up and zipping back up for the descents.
+You’ll want a few layers to block the wind and you will often find yourself unzipping on the way up and zipping back up for the descents.

-In the west and high mountains expect lots and lots of clouds and snow, perfect for skiing.
+On the west side of Japan and in the high mountains, expect buckets of clouds and snow, perfect for skiing.
 But even there the occasional bluebird days can be had if you are lucky!